csc-training/geocomputing_course/materials/parallel.md

 ### GNU Parallel

 GNU parallel is a general Linux tool for executing commands or scripts in parallel in one node.
 It iterates over an input list, which can be a list of files or list of input parameters.
 The number of tasks may be higher than number of cores, it waits with execution as resources become available.
-GNU Parellel does not support dependecies between the tasks.
+GNU Parellel does not support dependencies between the tasks.

 * [GNU Parallel documentation](https://www.gnu.org/software/parallel/)
 * Geocomputing examples: [GDAL with GNU-parallel](https://github.com/csc-training/geocomputing/tree/master/gdal) and [PDAL with GNU-parallel](https://github.com/csc-training/geocomputing/tree/master/pdal)